 And before anyone makes a judgement call, it’s important to acknowledge all the built-in subtleties and biases of the teacher-to-student relationship.
 Below are 5 points to consider before taking action.

-1. Acknowledge the Built-In Healthy Power of the Teacher
+1. Acknowledge the Authority (aka Power) of the Teacher

 2. Acknowledge Any Biases of the Student